pocorall/hello-scaloid-sbt/README.markdown

-# Hello Scaloid for maven
+# Hello Scaloid for sbt

 This is a template project that can be a starting point of a new [Scaloid](https://github.com/pocorall/scaloid) project.